mmatinm/Control-Systems/parametric and nonparametric system identification /parametric methods/readme.md

 In each file, we have plotted AIC, FPE, FIT percentages alongside zero-pole plots, residual tests, and simulated comparisons.
 However, for simplicity, not all plots are included in this README.

 ---
-## ARX Model (`ARX.m`)
+## ARX Model

-In this file, we implemented the following methods for parametric identification using Gaussian data:
+In `ARX.m` file, we implemented the following methods for parametric identification using Gaussian data:

 - **LS (Least Squares)**
 - **IV (Instrumental Variable)**